connorlicht/Fantasy-Football-Dynasty-Helper/README.md

 Use the sort and group selections to first run a sort on the file and then group the players. <br />
 Ex.
 (Sort by Rank and Group by Age)

+[!IMPORTANT]
+PYQT6 must be installed.
+Install by running the command `pip install pyqt6`.